yoavniran/mocha-stirrer/readme.md

         });
 ```

-### transformPars()
+### .prototype.transformPars()

-Will run the transform function provided (if it one was provided) during the [grind](#grindSection) on the current cup instance's pars object.
+Will run the transform function provided (if it one was provided) during the [grind](#grindSection) on the current cup instance's pars object

+### .prototype.getRequired(name)

+Get a mock-required module using the path it was required with or the alias that was used when the module was required

-### name : String
+### .prototype.name : String

-The name of the instance. can be passed initially to the grind method.
+The name of the instance. can be passed initially to the grind method

-### sb : Sinon.Sandbox
+### .prototype.sb : Sinon.Sandbox

 The instance of sinon sandbox used by the cup.
-This enables the cup restir method to restore all fakes created by the cup automatically.
+This enables the cup restir method to restore all fakes created by the cup automatically

-### pars : Object
+### .prototype.pars : Object

 All of the parameters (key/val) passed to the cup either during grinding or using the stir method

-### spies : Object
+### .prototype.spies : Object

 The spies created by the cup.
 Spies are created according to the map passed to the cup during the grinding

-### stubs : Object
+### .prototype.stubs : Object

 The stubs created by the cup.
 Stubs are created according to the map passed to the cup during the grinding

-### mocks : Object
+### .prototype.mocks : Object

 The mocks created by the cup.
 Mocks are created according to the map passed to the cup during the grinding

-### required : Object
+### .prototype.required : Object

-All of the modules (key/val) that were fake required (using the [Require Mocker](#requireMockerSection)) by passing requires either during grinding or the stir method
+All of the modules (key/val) that were fake required (using the [Require Mocker](#requireMockerSection)) by passing requires either during grinding or the stir method.
-The key used is the same one used to identify the module by its path.
+The key used is the same one used to identify the module by its path

 ```js